nickwalker037/Collaborative-Filtering-on-Congressional-Data/README.md

 # Collaborative-Filtering-on-Congressional-Data

-Code developed during a meetup to analyze congressional data using the ProPublica API working code can be found at https://github.com/henneberger/congress_data
+Code developed during a meetup to analyze congressional data using the ProPublica API.
+Working code can be found at https://github.com/henneberger/congress_data